 An approved Small Business Hardship Extension may be revoked at any time by the Executive Officer for any of the following reasons:

-The Locomotive Operator fails to meet the requirements of section 2478.13, including but not limited to the requirements to submit complete, accurate, and timely annual reports as required by section 2478.10.
+The Locomotive Operator fails to meet the requirements of section 2478.14.

 The Locomotive Operator fails to meet the requirements set forth in the Executive Order granting the Small Business Hardship Extension.